The King of Fighters: Maximum Impact

 Final Words:

-While some fans might find something to enjoy about Maximum Impact, let's face it...
-Maximum Impact fails as a 3D fighting game and doesn't come close to living up to the classic 2D titles.
-I suppose if you're new to KOF, you might not be so nitpicky and could possibly find something to like about the characters.
-At least, icons like Kyo Kusanagi & Terry Bogard still manage to look cool most of the time.
+While some KOF fans might find something to enjoy about Maximum Impact, let's face it...
+Maximum Impact fails as a 3D fighting game and doesn't come close to living up to the classic 2D titles visually or technically.
+I suppose if you're new to KOF, you might not be so nitpicky and could possibly find something to like about the newcomers and/or the new iterations of iconic SNK characters featured in this title.
+At least, fan-favorites like Kyo Kusanagi, Terry Bogard, and K' still manage to look cool... most of the time.

 ~TFG Webmaster | @FIGHTERS_GEN